How to talk to God according to the ways of Jesus

 The Prophet Elijah spent time with God alone and God came to him in a “gentle whisper” (1 Kings 19:9, 12).
 Likewise, King David tells us that God frequently led him to a “quiet water” to be restored (Psalm 23:1-3), but Jesus showed the ultimate example of how we should pray.
 Though He spent much time with the crowd, He spent more time going to a lonely (erēmos) place to pray.
 (Luke 5:16)

 Jesus prayed very early in the morning, while it was still dark.
 He goes to a solitary place (lonely) to pray to His Father in heaven who is unseen” (Mark 1:35).
 So the next time you’re awakened at 3 AM, pray!
 Indeed, God tells us to be still to know that “He is God” (Psalm 46:10).

 → God answers prayers of 2 teenagers lost in the ocean with “Amen”.

 2. Praise God’s Name | Matthew 6:9–10

-We are unworthy to even speak of God’s name because our sinfulness but Jesus made us holy in God’s sight so we can go directly to the LORD and call Him “Our Father” (Hebrews 10:10).
-Thus, we are commanded to never speak His name in vain.
+We are unworthy to speak of God’s name because of our sinfulness.
+Jesus made us holy in God’s sight so we can go directly to the LORD and call Him “Our Father” (Hebrews 10:10).
+We are commanded to never speak His name in vain because He is Holy.

 Now, let it settle in your heart that you are a child of God and your Father in heaven is ‘The King of the Universe.’
 There’s nothing impossible to Him!
 Therefore delight yourself in the LORD and He will give you the desires of your heart (Psalm 37:4)